twilio/twilio-python/docs/usage/taskrouter-tokens.rst

 party.
 Your web server needs to generate a Twilio capability token and provide it to your JavaScript application in order to register a TaskRouter worker.

-:class:`TaskRouterCapability` is responsible for the creation of these capability tokens.
+:class:`CapabilityToken` is responsible for the creation of these capability tokens.
 You'll need your Twilio AccountSid and AuthToken, the Sid of the Workspace you want to authorize access to, and the Sid of the Worker you're granting authorization for.

 .. code-block:: python

-    from twilio.task_router import TaskRouterCapability
+    from twilio.jwt.task_router import CapabilityToken

     # Get these values from https://twilio.com/user/account
     account_sid = "AC123"